asritha18/YouTube-Transcript-Summarizer/README.md

 the implementation of the in-built python models of the Hugging Face Transformers.
 So, using this model we can get a summary of any you tube video, text file or for any blog with the required format.

+In this project we will be able to generate summary for youtube videos with english transcript available.
+It can generate summary for blog articles.
+It can also generate summary fro a text file.
+It uses predefined deep learning models present in Hugging face transformers namely facebook/bart-cnn and pegasus.
+It uses beautiful soap to extract text from website.
+Repository contains only excerpt of the code.
 </p>

 <h3>Tech Stack</h3>